fortrabbit/laravel-object-storage/README.md

 ```

-Environment variables for Object Storage access are avaible automatically on fortrabbit.
+Environment variables for Object Storage access are available automatically on fortrabbit.
 For local access you need to set them.

 ```